-Form 8300 may also be filed voluntarily for:
+Form 8300 may also be filed voluntarily for reasons including:

 Designated transactions are retail sales (or the receipt of funds by a broker or other intermediary in connection with a retail sale) of a consumer durable asset, a collectible, or a travel or entertainment activity.

-Consumer durable assets are tangible personal property that, under ordinary use, can reasonably be expected to last at least one year and have a sales price of more than $10,000.
+Consumer durable assets are tangible personal property that, under ordinary use, can reasonably be expected to last at least one year and have a sales price of over $10,000.
 Real estate transactions are not included in the definition of consumer durable assets.

 How This Applies to Your Organization

 Example 1 from IRS Publication 1544 provides a very simple application of the reporting rules, summarized as follows: Small Town Cars sells a new car to Customer 1 for $18,000.
 Customer 1 pays Small Town Cars $18,000 in cash on January 6.
 Pat, the sales manager for Small Town Cars, knows the Form 8300 rules and asks Customer 1 for the required personal identification information to complete Form 8300.
 Small Town Cars must file Form 8300 with the IRS by January 21.
 In addition, Small Town Cars must send Customer 1 the appropriate information reporting form by the due date in the year following the year of the transaction reported on Form 8300.